henryruhs/ngx-crud/README.md

 crudService->setOption<K extends keyof OptionInterface>(name : K, value : OptionInterface[K]) : this
 ```

-Set the options instance of the service:
+Set the options of the service:

 ```typescript
 crudService->setOptions(options : OptionInterface) : this